MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

     ]
     ```

-## Teams Toolkit configuration files for bot/message extension app
+## Teams Toolkit configuration files

-Locate your Teams Toolkit configuration files, such as `./teamsapp.yml` and `./teamsapp.local.yml` Update necessary configurations related to Microsoft Entra into these files.
+1. Locate your Teams Toolkit configuration files, such as `./teamsapp.yml` and `./teamsapp.local.yml`.
+Update necessary configurations related to Microsoft Entra into these files.

-* Add the following code `aadApp/create` under `provision` in `./teamsapp.yml` and `./teamsapp.local.yml` to create new Microsoft Entra apps used for SSO.
+1. Add the following code `aadApp/create` under `provision` in `./teamsapp.yml` and `./teamsapp.local.yml` to create new Microsoft Entra apps used for SSO.
 For more information, see [`aadApp/create`.](https://github.com/OfficeDev/teams-toolkit/wiki/Available-actions-in-Teams-Toolkit#aadappcreate):

     ```yaml
     - uses: aadApp/create